-1. From your Dashboard select the A/B Testing feature:
+From the main left menu select the A/B Testing feature:

-3. Load the URL of the product page that you desire to include in your experiment:
+Load the URL of the product page that you want to include in your experiment:

-5. Select the content that you desire to edit and select ‘Edit element‘:
+Once the page is loaded in the variation editor, click on the content that you want to edit and select ‘Edit element‘:

 For this experiment concept, the copywriting will be structured into a list and the heading that represents the title of the product will change its color into a more prominent one.